 La Candelaria – This neighborhood is the heart of Bogotá, with narrow streets lined with shops, a colonial-era cathedral, a neoclassical Capitol, and impressive street art.
 It’s also home to some of the most popular attractions, like the Botero Museum, the Gold Museum, and the city’s oldest restaurant.
 Book tour →

-Museo del Oro – One of the most popular museums in the world, it houses the world's largest collection of pre-Columbian ceramics and jewelry (over 55,000 objects), all produced by the region's diverse indigenous cultures.
+Museo del Oro – Gold!
+Always believe in you soul!
+And this museum is a museum full of it and the world's largest collection of pre-Columbian ceramics and jewelry (over 55,000 objects), all produced by the region's diverse indigenous cultures.
 Highlights include the Muisca Raft, which illustrates the ritual that inspired the legend of El Dorado.
 Book tour →

 Monserrate – Whether you reach the top by foot, cable car, or funicular railway, you’ll enjoy breathtaking views of the city, especially at sunset.
 At the top of Mount Monserrate, you’ll find the Church of Monserrate housing the shrine of El Señor Caído, making this a popular destination for pilgrims.
 Book tour →

 Plaza Bolívar – The center of the Colombian capital, named after Simón Bolívar, who led Colombia and neighboring countries to independence from the Spanish Empire.
-The square is the site of many cultural events and is framed by historic buildings like the Palacio Liévano, the Capitol, and the Cathedral.
+The square is the site of many cultural events and is framed by historic buildings like the Palacio Liévano, the Capitol, and the Cathedral (which has been destroyed and rebuilt four times over its long history).
 Book tour →

 Iglesia de San Francisco – Bogotá’s oldest surviving church, built between 1557 and 1621.
 Inside, you’ll find a dark interior with stunning artwork and an extravagant u-shaped altar gilded in dazzling gold.
 It’s the largest and oldest altarpiece of its kind in the city.
 Book tour →